lutierod/rodriguez-portfolio/final-project2.md

 ## Findings
 Going into this, I think I had gotten too much in my head about the story making sense and following a logical progression.
 But, most of the feedback had to do wth the examples I used.
 My subjects were more interested in how solutions could be implemented.

+Whenever we did peer reviews in class, I got a few comments on my map visualization being a bit confusing because of the key and the fact that it automatically Zoomed to Iceland on the page.
+I made a few adjustments before including it in my storyboard, but a couple of my subjects still had questions specifically about it.

+## Going forward